 - Do sanctions really work?
 Practical ideas for using rewards and sanctions effectively

 - Teaching social skills and learning behaviours: Games – some practical suggestions

 - How do we know we are making a difference?
 Monitoring and evaluating behavioural progress

-Steve’s career spans over 25 years teaching and senior leadership experience in inner city, urban and rural schools.
-Now a well-respected trainer, consultant and author who is frequently rated ‘outstanding’ by his clients, Steve makes regular contributions to education magazines and newspapers and his ‘BiteSized Training’ is now a regular CPD feature in SecEd magazine.
-Steve brings a wealth of whole school, faculty and department leadership and development expertise and relevant professional experience to this course.
+Steve’s career spans over 30 years teaching and senior leadership experience in inner city, urban and rural schools.
+Now a well-respected trainer, consultant and author who is frequently rated ‘outstanding’ by his clients.
+Steve devotes much of his professional time to coaching and developing senior and middle leaders in schools throughout the UK and internationally.
+His experience of some of the challenges of school leadership enable him to offer first hand, practical experience in how to handle difficult conversations and support the wellbeing and mental health of staff and students alike.
+Steve makes regular contributions to education magazines and newspapers and his ‘BiteSized Training’ is now a regular CPD feature in SecEd magazine.
+Steve brings a wealth of expertise and relevant professional experience of resolving difficult and challenging conversations to this course.